BrandonS8/FreeYourBio/planning/README.md

 etc.
 Some words...[oops!
 Out of characters can't write about themselves]"

 My app aims to turn your bio from that mess that takes up all the space to write about yourself into a single link.
-Most social medias even include a website link spot so you can totally #FreeYourBio
+Most social medias even include a website link spot so you can totally #FreeYourBio.

 ## Wireframes